theriley106/Internship_Compensation/scripts/tempREADME2.md

 Currently working in the first position.
 Begin the 2nd in February.

-[OFFICIAL] Salary Sharing thread for INTERNS :: December, 2017 : cscareerquestions```
+Salary Sharing thread for INTERNS :: December, 2017 ```

 ## Drop